-During perimenopause level of oestrogen in our body can swing from high to low.
-These swings can cause large changes to our periods, mood, joints, hair and skin - and create those pesky perimenopause symptoms.
+During perimenopause, the level of oestrogen in our body can unpredictably swing from high to low.
+These swings can cause large changes to our periods, mood, joints, hair and skin.

-Our oestrogen levels reduce as we approach menopause and move into post menopause life.
-This decline can also introduce symptoms.
+Our oestrogen levels will eventually fall as we approach menopause and move into post menopause life.
+This decline can also introduce your menopausal symptoms.

-Everyone.
-Oestrogen replacement is central to any HRT because oestrogen is the main driver of symptoms.
+Oestrogen replacement is central to any HRT.
+This is simply because oestrogen is the main driver of menopausal symptoms.

 There are a few different types of oestrogen that can be in hormone therapies.
 The type of oestrogen with the lowest risk is something called 17 beta-oestradiol.
-This is the 'body identical' form of oestrogen - meaning it has exactly the same chemical structure as the hormones in your body.
+This is the 'body identical' form of oestrogen - meaning it has exactly the same chemical structure as the hormones your body natually produces.

 There are older forms of hormone therapy that contain different types of oestrogens.
 One of these is premarin - quite well know for being from the urine of pregnant horses.
 Although some suggest this is natural - it is not body identical and a little outdated.
 We wouldn't expect doctors today to prescribe this form of oestrogen hormone therapy.